paulrefalo/InterviewQuestions/README.md

 ### 7. If you were to start your iOS developer position today, what would be your goals a year from now?

 > I would want to spend a year building with the basics in MVC architecture (e.g. UITableViews, UICollectionViews, Core Data, MKMapKit, OAuth, RESTful APIs, etc.).
 Then I would want to hone my skills at UI with UIView.animate.
 Customizing the UI is optimizing the UI in my opinion.
 Getting the right information and view to the user’s fingertips is iOS development.
 I am also excited about utilizing @IBDesignable/Inspectables.
 I just watched WWDC17 section on the new coreML and am excited to explore ways to improve the user experience by anticipating some of the workflow tasks (e.g. uses autocomplete to sync up with topic at hand).
+CoreML could also help at esri to customize the map experience for your users thereby making their user experience smoother and more pleasant.